ddankel/nextjs-mui-template/README.md

 ### react-syntax-highlighter

 A simple javascript syntax highlight component was built at `@/ui/CodeBlock` to help format examples throughout the sample app.
 If this component isn't needed then this dependency can be deleted.

-### zustand

-A light weight global state management library.
-The sample app's theme switching functionality is the only place where zustand is used here, and it can be removed if theme switching is deleted or refactored to use a different state storage method.

 ## License